-In 1985, a group of passionate and brave Darwinites came together to create the very first Darwin Pride – celebrating the Top End’s diverse LGBTQIA+ communities.
+In 1985, a group of passionate and brave Darwinites came together to create the very first Darwin Pride, which celebrated the Top End’s diverse LGBTQIA+ communities through artistic expression and cultural celebration.

 We are grateful and humbled to work on Larrakia land and pay our respects to Larrakia elders past and present.
-We also acknowledge our queer elders who have created spaces to enable us to do our work and effect positive change.
+We also acknowledge our queer elders who have paved the way for us to continue this vital cultural work, ensuring a future where LGBTQIA+ artistic expression thrives in the Northern Territory.

 A Parkinson